erg-lang/erg/doc/zh_CN/syntax/type/07_patch.md

 }
 ```

-You could say that Rust's traits are features of Erg's traits and patches.
+You could say that Rust's traits are features of Erg's traits and 修补程序.
 This makes Rust's traits sound more convenient, but that is not necessarily the case.

 ```python
 # Erg